zporter/zachporter.dev/content/posts/lets-code-contact-form-in-phoenix-part-one.md

 end
 ```

-All fields on a message will be required before submitting to a support person.
+This test is asserting that all fields on a message will be required before submitting to a support person.
 One thing to note with this test that might not be well-known is [the `errors_on` function](https://github.com/phoenixframework/phoenix/blob/cc261a67a83649555841b92c3cbc1df024888cc8/installer/templates/phx_ecto/data_case.ex#L40-L54) provided by a Phoenix Ecto template that's included in your Phoenix project when using Ecto.
 This helper function uses [Ecto's `traverse_errors` function](https://hexdocs.pm/ecto/Ecto.Changeset.html#traverse_errors/2) to provide a map of errors for a given changeset.
 I use it here to assert the "can't be blank" message is in each field's set of errors.

 Running this test results in a failure.
 The code to get this to pass will use [Ecto's `validate_required` function](https://hexdocs.pm/ecto/Ecto.Changeset.html#validate_required/3) like so: